Are you looking for inspiration to create a truly engaging and interactive touchscreen technology experience for your customers or visitors?

 When The Royal Mint wanted to connect visitors with the heritage and craftsmanship behind their coins, POP created an immersive touchscreen experience to WOW them.

 Beautiful imagery and design draw visitors into our immersive and interactive experiences.
 Users can zoom into the detail of the coins, pull out areas of interest and tap for more information about one coin, before swiping away to learn about another.
+The touch screen interface features a user-friendly design, ensuring that navigation is intuitive and visually appealing.
 This is thanks to multi-touch technology, which allows the use of multi-touch gestures to do more than just click.
-For example, you can use two fingers or two hands to zoom in and out of different images.

 As part of the experience, we also produced a series of beautiful films that highlight the design process and skills of those making the Mint’s iconic coins.